September 2022: 3,200-mile RV Trip

 Shashone, CA and surrounding area

 Shoshone was our base camp for the Death Valley National Park experience.
 It is a very small village with a small museum, resturant & gas station, plus some great birding along the river bottom.
 Beautiful clear skies at night which inspired me to drive up into the BLM land overlooking the RV Park and town to take a few Milky Way photos enjoying a glass of vino or two.
-We would also venture over to see the famous China Ranch Dates farm down in a valley.
-We would also drive up into Nevada to the Ash Meadows National Wildlife Refuge where we were told a large heard of Big Horn Sheep.
-We found where they were hanging out, but unfortunately, we did not see them.
+We would also venture over to see the famous China Ranch Date Farm, down in a deep valley.
+We would also drive up into Nevada to the Ash Meadows National Wildlife Refuge, where we were told there was a large heard of Big Horn Sheep.
+We found where they were hanging out, a long way off in the distance, but unfortunately, we did not see them.

 Twenty Nine Palms and Joshua Tree National Park